arrilot/laravel-widgets/README.md

 {!!
 Widget::recentNews(['count' => 10]) !!}
 ```
 Notice that you don't need to map `['count' => 10]` and class property in constructor.
 It's done automatically behind the scene

+### Asynchronous widgets

+In some situations it can be very beneficial to load widget content with AJAX.
+Fortunately this can be achieved very easily!
+All you need to do is to swap `Widget::` facade for `AsyncWidget::` facade when you call a widget and make sure you have jquery loaded for ajax calls.

+If asynchronous mode causes you any problems you can always change it back.